lmoravek83/monitorui/readme.md

 ### Performance

 Currently the biggest deployment about which we know is monitoring of 150+ servers and on each it performs 3 - 4 checks, which means 600 checks each few minutes.
 The MonitorUI can performs this in cca.
-15 seconds, which is quite good.
-And we are working on more optimization.
-Enough of self-praise!
+15 seconds (quite good).

 ### Where I Can use it ?

-There are no limitations from us, but it fits everywhere where you need monitor internal or external serveries and infrastructure and you do not see that worth for it or can't be deployed large hard to configure solution or due to licenses.
+There are no limitations from us, it fits everywhere where you need monitor internal or external services and infrastructure.
 Monitor~~UI~~ does not use any probes, so it literary works Out of Box.

 ## I want it, how can I install ?

 ### Windows

 1. Download and install Python version 3.8x - 3.10.x from [https://www.python.org](https://www.python.org) which fits to your Windows version.
 During the installation do not forget to **"check"** on first screen **"Add python.exe to PATH"**.
-If you missed it, do not wory, just uninstall and install Python 3.10.x again and check the "add path".
+If you missed it, do not worry, just uninstall and install Python 3 again and check the "add path".
 By end of installation process select **Disable path length limit**.

-    * Why Python 3.8.x - 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
+    * Why Python 3.8.x - 3.10.x? it is because compatibility of Oracle (cx_oracle).
 If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".

 2. Restart machine (PC, Server etc ..), to activate the PATH Variable